mpospisil/poc-projects/ConnectionRestApiClients/clients/python/docs/ProjectApi.md

     api_instance = connection_restapi_client_poc.ProjectApi(api_client)

     try:
-        # Get the list of projects in the service which were opened by the client which was connected by M:IdeaStatiCa.ConnectionRestApi.Controllers.ProjectController.ConnectClient
+        # Get the list of projects in the service which were opened by the client which was connected by M:IdeaStatiCa.ConnectionRestApi.Controllers.ClientController.ConnectClient
         api_response = api_instance.get_active_projects()
         print("The response of ProjectApi->get_active_projects:\n")
         pprint(api_response)